Mark Cartwright

-Mark Neville Cartwright (born 13 January 1973) is an English former footballer and manager and was technical director at Stoke City.
+Mark Neville Cartwright (born 13 January 1973) is an English former footballer and manager.
+He was most recently sporting director at Huddersfield Town.

 Playing career

 Cartwright was born in Chester and played as a goalkeeper with York City, Stockport County before making his professional debut for Wrexham in 1996.
 He was a bit-part player at Wrexham until the 1998–99 season where he played in 43 matches and produced a fine performance in a 0–0 draw at Manchester City.
 However, he was overlooked in favour of Kevin Dearden and joined Brighton & Hove Albion in 2000.
 He played in 15 matches for the Seagulls in 2000–01 helping the side win the Third Division title.
 He joined Shrewsbury Town in July 2001 where he spent two seasons before retiring due to injury.

 He later had a short spell as manager of Leek Town in 2006 before resigning due to work commitments.
 He later became goalkeeping coach at Livingston, and following this became involved with Colwyn Bay.

 He played for Florida Institute of Technology Panthers in Melbourne, Florida during a period when the team recorded 56 wins, 5 losses, and 2 ties.
 During this time, the Panthers won three consecutive Sunshine State Conference crowns, the 1991 National Collegiate Athletic Association Division II National Championship, and had an undefeated season in 1992.
 He graduated with a business degree in 1992, and was inducted in the college's Hall of Fame in 2016.